scottmccoy13/MIPS-Simulator/README.md

 # MIPS-Simulator
-The purpose of this project is to simulate the execution of a MIPS assembly language program given in binary format.
+The purpose of this project is to simulate the execution of a 32 bit MIPS I assembly language program given in binary format.
+This program will provide different modes that the MIPS code can be executed in (i.e. line by line, multiple lines, full program) as well as a GUI to show the current state of each register.

 The formatting of the different types of instructions are given by the following table.